 This is supported by CPS, who state that domestic abuse is rarely a one-off.
-Instead the abuse will build up and get more frequent over time.
+Instead, the abuse will build up and get more frequent over time.
 The abuse used will also take many different forms over this time too.

 They’ll tell you it’ll never happen again, they’ll try to make amends and tell you they love you.
 But this is all part of the abusive cycle.
-They do this because it makes the target of the abuse minimise the original abusive behavior.
+They do this because it makes the target of the abuse minimise the original abusive behaviour.

 An abuser will act upon their desire to abuse their target, but they’ll soon follow that up with excuses and apologies.
 They do this in order to keep you in the abusive relationship.
 Then comes the honeymoon phase, where the abuser will act all nice, give you gifts, and everything will seem fine.
-However, this won’t last forever and the build up to the next abusive event will start to begin.
+However, this won’t last forever and the build-up to the next abusive event will start to begin.
 The result of which will take you back to the start of the abusive cycle.
 This will keep repeating itself until the target of abuse is out of the situation.

 Am I In An Abusive Relationship?